Namish-Jain/Quant-Projects/LSTM_Nvidia_Prediction/README.md

    - Create sequences of 60 days of historical prices as input (`X_train`) and the next day as target (`y_train`)
 3. **LSTM Model:**
    - Sequential Keras model with two LSTM layers, one Dense layer and Dense output
-   - Loss function: Root Mean Squared Error (RMSE)
+   - Loss function: Mean Squared Error (MSE)
    - Optimizer: Adam
 4. **Training:**
    - Fit model on training sequences